believerdiw/Blog_Website/README.md

 <%= is used to output the value
 <% 'scriplet tag' used for loops & control flow.

-You can compose title & post on "/compose" route.
+You can compose your content on "/compose" route.
-After You publish your content you will be redirected "/" route displaying yout content according to numbers of content you have published.
+After You publish your content you will be redirected "/" route displaying your content according to numbers of times you have published.